 Welcome to Colorado Mountain College, Salida

 It’s been 35 years since Colorado Mountain College expanded its district to include a new community.
-On November 5, voters overwhelmingly chose to annex the Salida and Poncha Springs into CMC’s district.
+On November 5, voters overwhelmingly chose to annex Salida and Poncha Springs into CMC’s district.
 Now, Salida and Poncha Springs locals who live within district boundaries pay CMC’s low in-district tuition rates.

 Along with Salida’s community leaders and educators, Colorado Mountain College staff are now hard at work developing and expanding academic programs and course offerings for the Salida area.

 Location, course and program offerings, and upcoming events will be added to this page soon.

 In August 2018, the Salida School District (SSD) approached Colorado Mountain College (CMC) to inquire about annexation into the CMC district.
 As part of the college’s service area for the past 50 years, Salida has received limited educational services as set out in state law.
 Joining the CMC district with the associated property tax mill levy would increase CMC services to the community at one of the state’s most affordable tuition rates – and make Salida a true college town.

 Since the school district approached the college in 2018, the community, the SSD and CMC have engaged in a community-wide conversation regarding growth, workforce development needs, community education options and the opportunities that might open up to the community if voters approve the annexation.

 A CMC Feasibility Study outlined what the financial, programming and partnership structure would look like if the Salida and Poncha Springs communities joined the CMC district.
 The CMC Board of Trustees voted to accept this study because it saw Salida as a viable community for annexation.